andreistoica12/research-internship/README.md

 ### Useful installation steps if running the notebook locally, using a virtual environment

 ## Dataset
-You can find the dataset at the following location: https://drive.google.com/drive/folders/1STOuEdg7i1MHbuc4geU6DOA5kaPZ7JFw?usp=share_link

-Please contact me at a.stoica@student.rug.nl if you cannot access the dataset.
+Due to the authors' requirement, the dataset cannot not be made publicly available.
+However, if you wish to gain access to the dataset, you can contact me at a.stoica@student.rug.nl .

 ## Build and run the project